OrlaBr/triflake-studios/README.md

     - Research: creative design websites vary greatly, from extremely minimalist, to overly flashy.
 Surprisingly the majority of sites I looked at during the research phase were not great.
 They were either too brash and garish, or actually neglected looking, not a good look for a design studio!
 Some were so minimalist, to the point of being rude (as if to say “If you haven’t heard of us, then you are a nobody”).
     - The best design option was to reflect the mood of the studio, which is bright, bubbly, modern, yet fun.
 Minimalist fun, with a love of triangles.
 So focus was on bold bubbly headings, minimal content, with triangles reflecting the logo.
     - This website would have 2 features that did not exist on most creative design websites.
 The first is a shop page, where you can directly book consultations.
 The second is a user section with exclusive access for signed up members.

 ---
+- *Scope Plane* : Creation of a MVW, minimum viable website with mixed content that has the potential to grow.
+    - Needs: reflect the mood and work of the studio, with positive, enticing call to actions
+    - Important features:
+        - Impactful landing page that immediately reflects the modern playfulness of the studio.
+        - Contact form - easy to fill in form
+        - Portfolio and clients - visible work and client list to prove experience and competence
+        - Shop - directly bookable consultancy sessions.
+Unusual for a design studio, but can help them grow as a forward thinking and approachable company.
+This could be a potential area of growth for the studio, in proposing different types of consultancy sessions, at different prices.
+It may appeal to SMEs with tight budgets and limited timelines, knowing upfront and directly how much sessions will cost.
+This could also help with cash flow, with prepaid work sessions providing instant payment, as opposed to the normal approach of chasing cheques.
+        - Client sign in area - again unusual for a design studio, but providing existing and potential customers with the feeling that they are getting more value for their money than just the consultancy or design work.
+This is another huge area of growth, not just for building potential customer base, but developing the studios reputation as resourceful, approachable, and as leaders in design innovation and trends.
+---
+- *Structure*: A minimal website, with simple content yet visually stunning.
+The website needed to reflect the mood and work of the studio.
+With prominent calls to action, portfolio and shop features and sign in area.

+---